 Hello writer, I’m the founder and facilitator of To Live and Write in Alameda, a writing community that exists on Facebook and in real life, happily growing and thriving since 2014.
 That’s how I became a coach.

 As a side-effect of running To Live and Write in Alameda and working with a couple hundred writers (and counting), I’ve come into my own as a coach.
-With each new client, I begin with how writing and creativity show up in your life, then work with you to discover what you’d like to do moving forward and the best, most empowering way to get there.
+With each new client, I begin with the ways writing and creativity show up in your life, then work with you to discover what you’d like to do moving forward and design the best, most empowering way to get there.

 A secret about me: I fall hard and fast for just about every writer I meet.
 It’s borderline ridiculous.
-Whether you’re established and published, nervously dipping your toe in new waters, or finding your way back to a life of creativity and self-expression, I probably want to know you and I will definitely shower you with moral support and invite you into possibility.
+Whether you’re established and published, nervously dipping your toe in new waters, or finding your way back to a life of creativity and self-expression, I really want to know you and I will definitely shower you with moral support and invite you into possibility.

-In past lives, I have been a columnist and Our Town editor at the Tracy Press, the Marketing and Community Relations Director at Alaska Sports, Inc., a busy freelance writer, and a ghostwriter for self-help gurus.
+Some professional writing credentials: In past lives, I have been a columnist and Our Town editor at the Tracy Press, the Marketing and Community Relations Director at Alaska Sports, Inc., a busy freelance writer, and a ghostwriter for self-help gurus.

-I have mentored new writers off and on since 2002 and am currently a writing coach, storyteller, and novelist who organizes interactive writing and cross-creativity events, activities, and challenges for adults.
+I have mentored new writers off and on since 2002 and am currently a writing coach, storyteller, and novelist who organizes interactive writing and cross-creativity events, activities, and monthly challenges for adults.

 Several times a year I host retreats for a select group of writers in various locations in California and Nevada.
 It’s a lot of work, and I love it.
-Each retreat is unique, but they are all deeply satisfying adventures in storytelling, connection, writing, and just living the life of a writer who writes.
+Each retreat is unique, and they are all deeply satisfying adventures in storytelling, connection, writing, and just living the life of a writer who writes.

 I’m an unrepentant cat lover and life-long learner with an addiction to exploration, experimentation, and failing forward into success.
 One day, maybe, I’ll feel like a grown up.